 Fr.
-Deacon Paul (Alf Kentigern) Siewers is Associate Professor of English.
-William E. Simon Visiting Fellow in Religion and Public Life at the James Madison Program at Princeton University in 2018-2019.
-He is Co-Editor of the Stories of the Susquehanna Valley project, Co-Director of the Bucknell Project for American Leadership and Citizenship, and former award-winning Urban Affairs Writer at the Chicago Sun-Times and National Correspondent for The Christian Science Monitor.
-He is also an ordained Deacon in the Russian Orthodox Church with a Diploma in Pastoral Theology, and faculty advisor to Bucknell’s Orthodox Christian Community, and a founding convenor of the Bucknell Faculty Staff Christian Association.
+Deacon Paul Siewers is Associate Professor of English.
+In 2018-2019 he was William E. Simon Visiting Fellow in Religion and Public Life at the James Madison Program at Princeton University.
+Director of the Bucknell Project for American Leadership and Citizenship, he is a former award-winning Urban Affairs Writer at the Chicago Sun-Times and National Correspondent for The Christian Science Monitor.
+He is also an ordained Priest in the Russian Orthodox Church with a Diploma in Pastoral Theology, and faculty advisor to Bucknell’s Orthodox Christian Community.
+He is a founding convenor of the Bucknell Faculty Staff Christian Association.

 - Ph.D., Illinois

 - M.A., Aberystwyth